eileenrmartin/eileenrmartin.github.io/index.md

 ## Announcements, upcoming talks and papers

-* At the AGU Fall Meeting in D.C.:
-  * I will present on "Continuous near-surface imaging with a fiber-optic array beneath Stanford University"
-  * Nate Lindsey and I will give a tutorial on "Distributed Fiber-Optic Seismology in Theory and Practice"
+* At the AGU Fall meeting in December, Nate Lindsey and I presented a tutorial on "Distributed Fiber-Optic Seismology in Theory and Practice," and we've turned that material into a [YouTube video](https://youtu.be/LAcQ44YRMuM) so it's easy to watch at your own pace.
+We also include many references at the end if you would like to find out more about some of the recent advances in this area.

-  * Nate Lindsey will present on "Time-lapse imaging of a controlled permafrost thaw experiment with strongly non-stationary vehicle noise and a 4,000 component distributed acoustic sensing (DAS) array"
+* E. Martin, N. Lindsey, J. Ajo-Franklin, B. Biondi, "Introduction to Interferometry of Fiber Optic Strain Measurements," [preprint on EarthArXiV](https://eartharxiv.org/s2tjd/).

 * I was awarded the 2018 Gene Golub Dissertation Award by Stanford's Institute for Computational and Mathematical Engineering.
 A copy of my dissertation can be found [here](http://sepwww.stanford.edu/data/media/public/docs/sep173/dissertation.pdf).